Version History & Timelines

 Saving a Snapshot

-Section titled “Saving a Snapshot”- Press Ctrl+S for a quick save with an auto-generated name
+Section titled “Saving a Snapshot”- Press Ctrl+S to open the snapshot naming prompt

 - Click the Save button in the Snapshots panel header